JanzTam/MKMapView_swift/README.md

 # MKMapView_swift
 Swift CLLocationManager demo,and show userLocation in mapView.
+Build:Swift 2.0 , Xcode 7.1

 **tips**

-if your Xcode project just used Swift,you should set [Build settings->Embedded Content Contains Swift Code] 'yes'.
+if your Xcode project only used Swift,you should set [Build settings->Embedded Content Contains Swift Code] 'yes'.

 # Location
 ### asks user permission